LAS VEGAS (KTNV) — The Clark County School District provided an update on the budget shortfall during Thursday's board meeting.

 CCSD said they are looking at what process silos they could set up that could help prevent this from happening again.

-The district is also getting help from different organizations including a subcommittee created Wednesday after CCSD met with the department of taxation to help them with their budget.
+The district is also getting help from different organizations, including a subcommittee created Wednesday after CCSD met with the Department of Taxation to help them with their budget.

 "We shared information and had discussions with the committee yesterday, on October 23.
 The committee offered the support of a subcommittee," said Interim Superintendent Brenda Larsen Mitchell.

 Last week, the Nevada Department of Education sent a letter to CCSD to show their work in determining and mitigating budgetary shortfalls amid district issues.
-On Monday, the school district responded and according to the CCSD interim superintendent, Dr. Brend Larsen-Mitchell, these mistakes were preventable.
+On Monday, the school district responded, and according to the CCSD interim superintendent, Dr. Brend Larsen-Mitchell, these mistakes were preventable.

 A handful of community members also shared their frustrations over the budget issues.

-"I just sat there for an hour and 45 minutes listening to something we never got answer on," said the community member.
+"I just sat there for an hour and 45 minutes listening to something we never got an answer on," said the community member.
 "Barrón asked a question that never got answered— that's an embarrassment.

-"I am speaking tonight about this budget crisis our district has been facing.
-Since there was budget shortfall reported last month, the public, state lawmakers,and governor have been asking the same question: how did this happen?
-How id this happened when we have received more funding than in the history of this district.
-When pressed for answers by the department of Education, state lawmakers, or the governor, CCSD has listed off a number of reasons.
-Whether it's a miscalculation of At-risk funds, they didn't project accurately the new cost of educators, over spent on legal fees or cybersecurity issues, but what has been absent in all this discourse is the cause.
+When pressed for answers by the Department of Education, state lawmakers, or the governor, CCSD has listed some reasons.
+Whether it's a miscalculation of At-risk funds, they didn't project accurately the new cost of educators, overspent on legal fees, or cybersecurity issues, what has been absent in all this discourse is the cause.
 What caused these miscalculations?
 It comes down to mismanagement," said a representative from CCEA.